Hwasong-8

-The Hwasong-8 is a North Korean missile claimed to be mounting a hypersonic glide vehicle, which was first tested on 27 September 2021.
+The Hwasong-8 is a designation of North Korean ballistic missile.
+Originally, Hwasong-8 was reserved to an unknown single-stage, liquid-fueled ballistic missile that was an advanced version of Hwasong-6.
+However, it did not enter service within North Korean army, despite reported testing in 2000 and planned export.
+In September 2021, this designation was reused as the official name of a ballistic missile equipped with hypersonic glide vehicle that underwent the sole test flight on 28 September.
+It is possible that the 2021 designation of Hwasong-8 was changed to Hwasong-12B between 2021 and 2023.

+Original designation

+The Hwasong-8 designation was originally reserved to an unknown missile that was a derivative of Hwasong-6.
+Despite the reported testing in Syria in 2000 and planned export, it never entered service.

 Description

+According to NK News, the original Hwasong-8 is an "evolutionary" development of Hwasong-6, with a reported length of 12.4 m.
+It has a range of 700 km with a 500 kg warhead.
+To achieve this, North Korea modified the Hwasong-6 by lengthening the missile body, rearranging instrument panel, reducing payload and possibly, switching the places of fuel and oxidizer tanks.

+History

+The original Hwasong-8 reportedly underwent testing in Syria in 2000.
+However, it remained unknown and never entered service, although North Korea might offer it to export as Scud-D.

+2021 designation

+In late-September 2021, North Korea test-fired a hypersonic missile that reused the Hwasong-8 designation.

+Description

-The Hwasong-8 is a missile that was reported to be based on either a shortened Hwasong-14 first stage, or a Hwasong-12.
+The 2021 version of Hwasong-8 is reported to be based on either a shortened Hwasong-14 first stage, or a Hwasong-12.
 However, the distance between the verniers and the main chamber on the motor suggest that the base of the missile is the Hwasong-14, as it has a slightly longer gap between those.
 Compared to the original Hwasong-14, the fuel tanks of the main stage would have been shortened by around a quarter.

 The missile's length and diameter are estimated to be 14.5-18.5 m and 1.4-1.8 m respectively, while the re-entry vehicle is estimated to be 4.7 m long and 0.9 m wide.
 The maximum range of Hwasong-8 is estimated to be 2000-4000 km.

-The Hwasong-8's payload is a hypersonic glide vehicle that is mounted on top of the missile, and has a shape typical to other such vehicles, such as the DF-ZF, with fins for the aerodynamic control of the vehicle while in flight.
+Its payload is a hypersonic glide vehicle mounted on top of the missile, and has a shape typical to other such vehicles, such as the DF-ZF, with fins for the aerodynamic control of the vehicle while in flight.
 However, as data for the trajectory of the missile was not released, it is impossible to determine the trajectory of the reentry vehicle, although the missile was unlikely to have flown over Japan in a flatter trajectory, while a lofted trajectory is unsuitable for testing such vehicles, as the glide vehicle would then reenter at a near-vertical angle.
 Hwasong-8 is also claimed to be nuclear-capable.